All Episodes

 Right.

-And so obviously that's problematic, right?
+And so, obviously, that's problematic, right?

-And, you know, there's already, and you've covered it for the last few days, right?
+We're going to have to look at, and you know, there's already, and you've covered it for the last few days, right?

-There's all these outcries about, oh, we need to do something, gun control.
+There's all these outcries about, oh, we need to do something, gun control, the usual drivel that we hear from the left when this happens.

 But what we're really dealing with here is not taking things away.